Bhavna3011/VBA-Docs/outlook/Concepts/Getting-Started/support-for-keeping-add-ins-enabled.md

 ## System administrator control over add-ins

 The user has control over which add-ins run on their computer.
-Beginning with Office 2013, system administrators can configure an enhanced level of control for add-ins by using group policy.
+Beginning with Outlook 2013, system administrators can configure an enhanced level of control for add-ins by using group policy.
 Group policy will always override user settings and users are prevented from changing add-in settings for add-ins that have been configured by the group policy **List of Managed Add-ins**.

 For Outlook, the registry keys and settings are described in the following tables.